 How do I know you have received my application?

 You will receive a confirmation email soon after you submit the application.
 If the email is not in your inbox or junk email folder, please call 706-542-0697 or email firstname.lastname@example.org.

 To attend Freshman College, do I need to reapply to UGA for Summer 2017 if I have already been offered admission for Fall 2017?

 You do not need to reapply.
 Freshman College accepts applications from students who are offered UGA admission for Fall or Summer 2017.
+(However, even if you are accepted into UGA for Summer 2017, this does not mean automatic admission into Freshman College.)
 If you are accepted for fall semester and plan to attend Freshman College, we will notify the Office of Admissions of your participation.

 If I participate in Freshman College, do I still have to pay the $300 Commitment Deposit to attend UGA?

 Yes, you must pay both the UGA Commitment Deposit to Admissions by their deadline and a separate $477 Freshman College commitment deposit by 5:00pm, May 19, 2017.

 When will I find out if I have been admitted into Freshman College?